‘I am blessed’ — Driver uninjured after post flies off truck, crashes through car windshield

 Just minutes down the road, a large wood post forced him to come to a stop.

-"I got maybe tow minutes up the street and I just heard a loud crash and boom, and glass was just splattered in my face," Cole said.
+"I got maybe two minutes up the street and I just heard a loud crash and boom, and glass was just splattered in my face," Cole said.

 Cole says it took him a few minutes to realize he was alive.